lelesys/Lelesys.Plugin.SocialBookmarks/README.md

 * add the plugin content element "Lelesys SocialBookmarks" to the position of your choice.
 * add the plugin content element "Lelesys SocialBookmarks Item" under "Lelesys SocialBookmarks".
-In page inspector there is drop down available for social networking sites icons, select icons of your choice.
+In page inspector there is drop down available for social networking sites icons, where you can select icons of your choice.